About the Special Education Program

 - Suggestions for Professional Development, resources, assessment tools, and more.

-In addition, First Nations schools in BC have consistently directed the FNSA and FNESC to maintain a program design that emphasizes funding at the school-level for direct support for students with special needs, complemented by collective initiatives to create economies-of-scale and increase access to necessary expertise and special education materials.
+In addition, the SEP program in BC includes both funding at the school-level for direct support for students with special needs, complemented by collective initiatives to create economies-of-scale and increase access to necessary expertise and special education materials.

-Accordingly, each year, all schools are provided an allocation to support their special education programming, with accompanying workplans, reporting, IEP requirements, and additional responsibilities set out in their contribution agreements.
-In addition, a separate portion of the BC SEP funding is allocated through a proposal process to schools with specific students with high cost low incidence special needs who cannot be served using the annual base grant.
+Accordingly, each year all First Nations schools are provided an allocation to support their special education programming, with accompanying workplans, reporting, IEP requirements, and additional responsibilities set out in contribution agreements.
+In addition, a separate portion of the BC SEP funding is allocated through a proposal process to schools with specific students with high cost low incidence special needs who cannot be served using the school’s annual grant.
 Using these funds, First Nations schools have made great progress in terms of their special education programming.

 In addition, collective activities are implemented to maximize the benefits of the SEP funding.

-SEP Managers supervise all of the people providing SEP services, and also provide coaching, training and support to promote effective special education programming in schools.
-Generally, the Managers support the development, delivery, implementation and evaluation of strategies and programs aimed at increasing the quality of special education services throughout BC.
-Continued student, school and community support is provided on an on-going basis through emails, telephone and technology.
+- SEP Managers and Coaches provide training and in-school support to promote the development, delivery, implementation and evaluation of strategies and programs aimed at increasing the quality of special education services throughout BC.
+Continued student, school and community assistance is provided on an on-going basis through emails, telephone and technology.
 To date, all schools that have requested support from a SEP Manager or Coach have received it before the end of the school year – although for scheduling purposes, priority is assigned to schools with the greatest numbers of students with high cost special needs enrolled.

-Finally, for twelve years, the FNSA has coordinated a provincial-level approach to psycho-educational assessments for students referred for potential learning and behavioural disabilities.
+- Finally, the FNSA has coordinated a provincial-level approach to psycho-educational assessments for students referred for potential learning and behavioural exceptionalities.
 Each year, FNSA/FNESC hire specialists and assign them to visit schools to conduct appropriate assessments and provide associated follow-up, as possible given available time and resources.

 Special Education Reporting